RahulEdward/pinegeniev2/README.md

-# Next.js 14 Starter Template with Authentication
+# PineGenieV - AI-Powered TradingView Strategy Builder

-A modern, production-ready Next.js 14 starter template featuring authentication, protected routes, and a clean, responsive UI.
-Built with TypeScript, Tailwind CSS, and Prisma ORM.
+A modern, AI-powered visual builder for creating professional TradingView strategies without writing a single line of code.
+Built with Next.js, TypeScript, Tailwind CSS, and Prisma.

 ## ✨ Features

+- **Visual Strategy Builder**: Drag-and-drop interface to build complex trading strategies.
+- **AI-Powered Generation**: Describe your strategy in natural language and let our AI generate the Pine Script code for you.
+- **No-Code Solution**: Accessible to traders of all skill levels, no coding experience required.
+- **Live Testing**: Integrated live chart testing powered by TradingView to validate your strategies.
+- **Export to Pine Script v6**: Get clean, optimized, and production-ready Pine Script v6 code.
-- 🔒 **Authentication** - Email/Password authentication with NextAuth.js
+- **Authentication**: Secure user authentication with NextAuth.js.
-- 🛡 **Protected Routes** - Middleware for route protection
-- 🎨 **Modern UI** - Built with Tailwind CSS for beautiful, responsive designs
-- 🗃 **Database** - Prisma ORM with SQLite (easily switchable to other databases)
-- ⚡ **Fast Refresh** - Next.js 14 with App Router for optimal performance
-- 🔄 **State Management** - Built-in React Context API
-- 📱 **Fully Responsive** - Works on all device sizes
+- **Modern UI**: A clean, responsive, and intuitive user interface built with Tailwind CSS.
+- **Theming**: Light and dark mode support.

 ## 🚀 Getting Started